The Truthful Patriot’s Corner

 What’s Going on in this Modern World

 It’s strange that even in a world brought closer together by instantaneous, easy communication via the Internet, true understanding is still scarce.
-It’s changing people’s perceptions of time itself.
+The internet is changing people’s perceptions even of time itself.
 Yet, knowing yourself and understanding others better seems to be an even harder concept to grasp.
 Still, it’s a goal worth pursuing.
 One way to do that is through online therapy on a site like BetterHelp.com

 See the Trauma Behind the Pain